Illuminating the Wilderness

 Illuminating the Wilderness opens at UNSW / Museum of Contemporary Art, Sydney with an exhibition and workshops

-The film will be part of an exhibition The Lie of the Land at MK Gallery opening in March 2019.
-The exhibition will celebrate the opening for a brand new building for the gallery.
+The film is part of an exhibition The Lie of the Land at MK Gallery.
+The exhibition celebrates the opening of a brand new building for the gallery.

 Find out more at mkgallery.org.